Team-Nando/OEs-The-Basics/README.md

-The Basics of Operating Envelopes
+Operating Envelopes - The Basics

 The objectives of this tutorial are:
 1. To familiarise with the process by which power engineers can calculate operating envelopes to facilitate exports/imports from customers whilst ensuring that voltages and asset utilisation are within limits.